-Doesn't it seem a bit odd and unrealistic to believe that pesticdes conveniently kill 'nasty' insects whilst leaving 'good insects' alone?
+Doesn't it seem unrealistic to believe that pesticdes conveniently kill 'nasty' insects whilst leaving 'good insects' alone?
 You can read more about this on my page about insecticides and non-target insects.

-I NEVER use pesticides, yet I grow a variety of vegetables and have recently begun growing fruits.
+I NEVER use pesticides, yet I grow a variety of vegetables and fruits.
 I also understand that most insect species are beneficial.

 I have found I can get rid of aphids and many other so called-pests by using a blast of water.